rackerlabs/design-system/_component_design/chips.md

 ### Composition
 A chip is a single circle that contains a preview of the item the chip represents.
 The preview can consist of the following:

-- Letters to indicate the name
+- Letters to indicate a name
 - An image to indicate a user
 - A product icon to indicate the type of device